Ohio Failure to Yield Accident Lawyers

 Fortunately, failure to yield accidents are preventable.
 By driving defensively and following these tips, you can reduce your risk of causing a failure to yield accident and hurting yourself as well as an innocent person.

 - Do not assume another driver will come to a stop or conduct another maneuver.

 - Attempt to make eye contact with other drivers who are sharing a stop or intersection.

 - Understand which intersections and roads are the most dangerous, and plan your routes accordingly.

 - Avoid forcing your way into traffic.

 - Refrain from speeding.

-Recoverable Damages in Failure to Yield Accidents
+Compensation after a Failure to Yield Accidents

 All too often, failure to yield accidents lead to serious injuries that can make life difficult and diminish your physical and mental health.
 If you are hurt in such an accident, you may experience a cut or laceration, broken bone, concussion, traumatic brain injury, or spine, neck or back injury.